kircherlab/MPRAsnakeflow/docs/config.rst

    :linenos:

-Note that teh config file is conrolled by jscon schema.
+Note that the config file is conrolled by jscon schema.
 This means that the config file is validated against the schema.
 If the config file is not valid, the program will exit with an error message.
 The schema is located in :download:`workflow/schemas/config.schema.yaml <../workflow/schemas/config.schema.yaml>`.

 ----------------
 General settings